Skip to content

 }

-This code initializes the AudioEngine for recording, creates a Recorder instance that will save the recorded audio to output.wav using the WAV encoding format, starts recording, waits for the user to press a key, and then stops the recording.
+Explanation: Initializes AudioEngine for recording, creates a Recorder to save to “output.wav”, starts recording, waits for a key, then stops.

-This tutorial demonstrates how to use a custom ProcessCallback to process recorded audio in real time.
+This tutorial demonstrates using a callback to process recorded audio in real-time.

 Steps: